Natural Connections: Save the bees with a messy garden

-Of the 166 species of bees that are native to northwestern Wisconsin, approximately 70% nest in the ground, and 30% nest in tiny holes in wood, hollow twigs and stems or other above-the-ground cavities.
-While bumble bees are part of that first group, little cuties like blue orchard mason bees, small carpenter bees and masked bees don’t have the large body size and warm fuzz that allow bumble bees to fly in cooler temperatures.
-They may already be snuggled cozily into burrows or hollow stems hidden in the garden.
+Of the 166 species of bees who are native to northwestern Wisconsin, approximately 70 percent nest in the ground and 30 percent next in tiny holes in wood, hollow twigs and stems or other above-the-ground cavities.
+While bumblebees are part of that first group, little cuties like blue orchard mason bees, small carpenter bees and masked bees don’t have the large body size and warm fuzz that allow bumblebees to fly in cooler temperatures.
+They may already be snuggled cozily into burrow or hollow stems hidden in the garden…

 Even with her vigilance against invaders, the survival of her children and grandchildren truly depends on hollow plant stems left standing after they die.
 And this is where gardeners can help.